hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 })
 ```

-Now our screen is full of moving obstacles like this :point_down:
+Now our screen is full of moving obstacles like this: 👇

 ![multiple obstacles](https://cloud-70aevdanf.vercel.app/5multiple_obs.gif)

 Let's create some spaces between generated obstacles.
 Create a new variable `ticks` to count how many iterations the forever loop has done and execute obstacle creation only `if` ticks is divisible by `3`.
+The space between the obstacles depends on the number you use.
+Try add different numbers insted of `3` and observe the patterns generated. 😇

 ```js
 let ticks = 0